geoff-maddock/fantasy-flip/Game-Rules-Working-V1.md

 Wisdom - interactions with npcs, white magics
 Spirit - black magics, interaction with nature

+Alignment - how far into good or evil the player is, effects certain actions and thresholds, 9 positions, starting neutral

+##### Resources
+- Gold - used to buy items, and pay for services
+- Mana - used to cast spells, and commune with nature
+- Health - if this reaches zero the player goes to purgatory and must pay a penalty to return
+- XP - used to increase stats and gain new skills

+- Energies
+	- Yellow
+	- Orange
+	- Red
+	- Purple
+	- Blue
+	- Green

 ##### Scoring tracks
 EXPLORE - visiting a breadth of locations and completing quests